rraziel/es-injection/doc/application-context.md

 Annotation-based configuration makes it possible to:
 - declare components that need to be registered, via the `@ComponentScan` decorator
-- declare other configurations that are dependnecies, via the `@Import` decorator
+- declare other configurations that are dependencies, via the `@Import` decorator
 - provide component instances via methods annotated with a `@Component` decorator

 More information regarding annotation-based configuration can be found in the [Annotation-based Configuration chapter](annotation-configuration.md).